Postdoctoral Fellow (2021–2022), University of Notre Dame Press

-Christopher’s research lies at the intersection between systematic theology and contemporary phenomenology, with specialties in phenomenological aesthetics, the thought of twentieth-century philosopher Mikel Dufrenne, and the “theological turn” in French phenomenology.
-His dissertation, “Michel Henry, Jean-Luc Marion, and Mikel Dufrenne at the Limits of Theological Phenomenological Cosmology: A Constructive Proposal,” represents original work at this intersection as he creatively retrieves Dufrenne’s thought in the development of a phenomenology of revelation in which aesthetic experience plays a central role.
-Christopher’s formal training as an organist informs all aspects of his work, which he hopes can further reveal the significance of aesthetic experience for theology in a phenomenologically rigorous manner.
-He is a Dolores Zohrab Liebmann Fellow.
+Christopher’s research lies at the intersection of systematic theology and contemporary phenomenology, with specialties in the thought of Mikel Dufrenne, the “theological turn” in French phenomenology, and phenomenological aesthetics.
+His dissertation, “Michel Henry, Jean-Luc Marion, and Mikel Dufrenne at the Limits of Theological Phenomenological Cosmology: A Constructive Proposal,” represents original work at this intersection as he retrieves Dufrenne’s thought in the development of a new philosophy of Christianity in which aesthetic experience plays a critical role.
+Christopher’s formal training as an organist informs all aspects of his work, which endeavors to reveal the significance of aesthetic experience for theology in a phenomenologically rigorous manner.
+He is a former Dolores Zohrab Liebmann Fellow.